normschaeffer/Synexsis-Camera-Testbed/README.md

    ApplicationName\bin\ARM\Release\AppX

 ```
 #### Troubleshooting
 If the application fails to start, verify the license and appsettings.json files are in the correct folder.

 ### Creating the appsettings.json file
-This appsettings file demonstrates the configuration information needed to support a Vaddio Roboshot camera.
+This sample appsettings file demonstrates the configuration information needed to support a Vaddio Roboshot camera.

 #### Sample appsettings.json
 ```json